China’s November Exports Post Biggest Year-on-Year Drop in More Than Two Years – WSJ

 China’s exports in November posted their biggest year-on-year drop in more than two years, another indication of the extent to which China’s epidemic prevention and control measures and weakening overseas demand are holding back the country’s economic development.

 China’s exports fell 8.7% in November from a year earlier, the biggest monthly year-on-year drop since February 2020, when a nationwide lockdown brought economic activity to a standstill.
-Economists surveyed by The Wall Street Journal had forecast that China’s exports could have fallen 2% in November from a year earlier.
+Economists surveyed by The Wall Street Journal had forecast that China’s exports might have fallen 2% in November from a year earlier.

 The larger-than-expected drop in exports in November came amid weaker manufacturing activity in China and a sluggish recovery in China’s real estate sector, adding to pressure on the government to boost confidence in the domestic economy.